CH6832/online-resources-to-stay-updated/README.md

 ## :newspaper: About the project

-A small command line program that open every single website located under a certain parent tag in the _websites.xml_ according to the parameter passed to the program.
+A small commandline which allows the user to open multiple websites at the same time, each in a separate tab.

+### How it works?

+1.

 ### Content overview